Table of contents

 Day of due date: Friendly and neutral.
 "Quick reminder..."
 Goal: nudge without pressure.

-1-7 days past due: Polite but direct.
+3-7 days past due: Polite and helpful.
 "I wanted to check in on..."
-Goal: assume oversight, offer help.
+Goal: assume oversight, offer help, share the payment link.

 Tools and software for AR automation

-The accounts receivable email templates above are designed to be sent manually or scheduled through a basic email client.
+The payment reminder email templates above are designed to be sent manually or scheduled through a basic email client.
 As your team scales past 50-100 invoices per month, AR automation tools eliminate the manual sending and tracking work.

-QuickBooks Online and Xero include built-in AR email scheduling tied to invoice due dates, suitable for SMB use.
-Sage Intacct and NetSuite add multi-currency AR sequences for mid-market and enterprise.
-Dedicated AR automation platforms like Versapay, BlueSnap AR Automation, Tesorio, and Upflow ship the full 7-email sequence with auto-escalation, payment portals, and CRM integration.
+QuickBooks Online and Xero include built-in reminder scheduling tied to invoice due dates, suitable for SMB use.
+Sage Intacct and NetSuite add multi-currency reminder sequences for mid-market and enterprise.
+Dedicated AR automation platforms like Versapay, BlueSnap AR Automation, Tesorio, and Upflow ship the full friendly reminder cadence with payment portals and CRM integration.
 For most teams under 1,000 invoices per month, building the sequence into QuickBooks or Xero is enough.

-Five accounts receivable email mistakes to avoid: opening with aggressive language too early (kills conversations), no payment link or unclear payment options (adds 24-48 hour delays), walls of text with buried asks (customers skim past), inconsistent send cadence (looks panicked), and no paper trail (no evidence for escalation)
+Five payment reminder email mistakes to avoid: opening with aggressive language too early (kills conversations), no payment link or unclear payment options (adds 24-48 hour delays), walls of text with buried asks (customers skim past), inconsistent send cadence (looks panicked), and no paper trail (no account record)

-The five accounts receivable email mistakes that delay payment and damage relationships.
+The five payment reminder email mistakes that delay payment and damage relationships.

-The wrong collection email can damage the relationship and delay payment.
+The wrong reminder email can damage the relationship and delay payment.
 The five most common mistakes:

 Mistake 1: Opening with aggressive language too early

 If the customer has to email back to ask "how do I pay?", you have added a 24-48 hour delay.
-Every collection email needs a direct payment link or wire instructions.
+Every reminder email needs a direct payment link or wire instructions.

 Mistake 3: Walls of text and buried asks